epogrebnyak/reading-list/README.md

 # Reading list in machine learning and econometrics

+Motivating questions:

-Is econometrics pushed off by machine learning?
+- Is econometrics pushed off by machine learning?
 Why?
-Once you learned some basic methods in Econometrics I class, what is there to learn next?
+- Once you learned some basic methods in Econometrics I class, what is there to learn next?
-How one can update skills and knowledge if you took that class 20 years ago?
+- How one can update skills and knowledge if you took that class 20 years ago?
-What if you are to teach such class on a new level?
-What can economists and econometricians learn form other fields?
+- What can economists and econometricians learn form other fields?

 ## Econometrics vs ML